-Generally, the Committee meets three-to-four times a year either half, full-day, or day-and-a-half meetings depending on the workload (face-to-face in or via Zoom).
+Generally, an Accreditation Committee meets three-to-four times a year either half, full-day, or day-and-a-half meetings depending on the workload.
+Meetings will be either face-to-face or via Zoom.
 Some travel is needed to attend face-to-face committee meetings and conduct assessments.